whoisjustinngo/tp/docs/UserGuide.md

 * `tab dashboard` while in the Contacts tab changes to the Dashboard tab
 * `tab contacts` in the Contacts tab just jumps to the top of the page (returns the tab to the original landing page view)

-### Adding context to commands
+### Convenience Commands

-Adds a prefix to the commands (if applicable)
+Allows users to input commands meant for a specific tab regardless of which tab they are currently viewing.

 Format: [commands listed by other functionalities]

 Examples:
-* `add` in Schedule tab will add a prefix to the command, and becomes `/schedule add`
+* When in Todos tab, input `/schedule add event des/CS2103 meeting from/1300 to/1500` will add a event in schedult instead of adding it in Todos.
-* `/schedule add` in Schedule tab will not add a prefix to the command
+* When in Dashboard tab, input `/schedule delete 2` will remove the event at index `2` under the Schedule tab.
-* `/schedule add` in Todos tab will not add a prefix to the command, and navigates to the schedule page to execute add command
+* When in Schedule tab, input `/schedule delete 2` and `delete 2` produces the same effect, removing the event at index `2` under the Schedule tab.

 ### Exiting Application: `exit`